markmosobo/EID-VL-Hackathon-Test/README.md

   <p align="center">
         Using Laravel PHP framework, develop a simple application for immunization.
 The application should have basic reports such as the number of children vaccinated by vaccine types.
-The application should support updates of the records.
+The application should support updates of the records.You are to use only PHP laravel and Mysql for this exercise.
+        You are expected to adhere to system development best practice when coming up with the solution.

     <br />

   </p>